 - Lima is generally where travelers will fly into the country.
 This is where you should start your sightseeing.
-It’s about a 45-minute drive from the airport to downtown, then you can get settled into your hotel and start your sightseeing.
+It’s about a 45-minute drive from the airport to downtown.

-- The Amazon is another major draw for visitors to Peru.
-The Amazon region of Peru is unique and magical.
-You are probably drawn to the Amazon jungle for its diversity, amazing flora, and to capture stunning images of wildlife and nature.
-You’ll definitely get to do/see all of those things.
+- The Amazon is another major draw for visitors to Peru for its diversity, amazing flora, and to capture stunning images of wildlife and nature.

 Book a Tour or Self-Guided?

 You can definitely get around Peru by yourself, but it will take a little more planning and scheduling on your part.
-This is an itinerary that will take you from Lima to Cusco and Machu Picchu, then on to Lake Titicaca, and Arequipa.
+Our itinerary below will take you from Lima to Cusco and Machu Picchu, then on to Lake Titicaca, and Arequipa.
 For this, you will need to book numerous flights, trains, and hotels.

 To do it the easy way, you can book a guided tour so all the planning is done for you.
 All you have to do is show up and enjoy it.
-The guided tour I recommend is this Best of Peru 6-Day Cusco, Machu Picchu, and Lake Titicaca Tour.
+The guided tour I recommend is this 8-Day Best of Peru tour.
+It’s run by a trusted company called ExploorPeru.